kiransingh99/project-trubisky/README.md

 ## To Do
 - Post processing code
+	- interface
-	- on interface, make sure only raw/processed data files are accepted, as appropriate
+		- make sure only raw/processed data files are accepted, as appropriate
+		- add inputs to create a processed file for one/all raw data file (ie update all files)
 	- processed data files
 		- create a processed data file - create a column for each function listed below and call function to update
 		- update each processed data file - do all functions listed below
-		- remove gravity from acceleration
+		- graph raw sensor data
+		- graph any variables against each other (unspecified number of independent and dependent variables)
+		- smooth/low pass filter data
 		- calculate speed in x-y coordinates
 		- calculate spiral rate
 		- calculate position in x-y coordinates